Choosing the right locksmith

 Similarly, others may be part of The Institute of Certified Locksmiths, which has a range of guidelines which its members agree to follow, including guaranteeing their insurance and quality of their work.

 While membership of these bodies is a good sign that a locksmith is established in the trade and takes their responsibilities seriously, it is equally important to look out for their specific qualifications and experience.
-If a tradesman has lots of relevant experience, it can show their skills more than a membership of a particular body can.
-Many locksmiths will have a range of qualifications, such as City & Guilds diplomas, while others will have worked apprenticeships with other tradesman while learning the ropes.
-A simple way is to gauge their experience is to read feedback on their work on a site like MyBuilder, which allows previous customers to leave reviews of their experience with the tradesman.
+If a tradesperson has lots of relevant experience, it can show their skills more than a membership of a particular body can.
+Many locksmiths will have a range of qualifications, such as City & Guilds diplomas, while others will have worked apprenticeships with other tradespeople while learning the ropes.
+A simple way is to gauge their experience is to read feedback on their work on a site like MyBuilder, which allows previous customers to leave reviews of their experience with the tradesperson.
 When you meet the locksmith, they may also be able to show you pictures of previous work they’ve done.
 If you’re hiring them for a particularly big job, involving replacing a number of locks on doors and windows for example, they may also be willing to put you in touch with previous clients, who can give a personal recommendation.

 Mark Eckerleys of Eckerleys Plumbers & Locksmiths in Bolton has more than 150 positive pieces of feedback on MyBuilder.
 He said: